 Action on item 2)d: At the end of a bitstream, repeated inference of NNPF for creating interpolated pictures: When an NNPF is active until the end of the bitstream, the NNPF is applied up to but excluding a set of input pictures that would cause creation of any interpolated picture after the last picture of the bitstream in output order.

+Action on item 2)e.i: Limit the special treatment of temporal interleaving frame packing arrangement to picture rate upsampling only rather than for any multi-picture-input NNPF.